mrpappas/lab-rat/README.md

 ## Getting Started

 There are two ways to use this vault: Web or Locally.
-Local gives you much more ability to create cool dashboards, write your own data queries, etc. Web works right out of the box without the need to install anything.
+The web vault works right out of the box but is less flexible and capable.
+Local requires you install Obsidian, download this repo, and load the vault locally but allows you to build cool dashboards like the screenshot above, write your own dataview queries, change the appearance, etc.

 ## 🌐 Web Vault